Economics - Management, Law - Political science - Administration

 Professional integration

-The training aims to complete and reinforce the skills in economics (for students with a more legal profile) or in law (for students with a more economic profile) in order to improve the professional integration possibilities of those who wish to find jobs at the intersection of these two fields of activity.
+The course is designed to complement and reinforce skills in economics (for students with a more legal profile) or law (for students with a more economic profile), so as to enhance the employability of those wishing to find jobs at the intersection of these two fields of activity.

-In addition, it would also strengthen the skills of students who would like to engage in research and a doctorate on topics involving both law and economics.
+In addition, it would also enhance the skills of students wishing to undertake research and a doctorate on subjects relating to both law and economics.

 Read more